bennyhuo/KotlinBlogTranslation/original/M7 Release Available.md

 ### toString(), equals() and hashCode() need override directive

-When declaring <em>toString()</em>,<em> equals() </em>and <em>hashCode()</em> we now need to prefix them with the <em>override </em>keyword.
+When declaring *toString()*,*equals() *and *hashCode()* we now need to prefix them with the *override *keyword.
 This is a **breaking change** from the previous release and applies to all classes.
 Use the provided quick-fix in the IDE (Alt+Enter on an error) to quickly add “override” to all such methods in project.
 ### “jet” package renamed to “kotlin”

-The <em>jet</em> core classes have been renamed to <em>kotlin</em>, which also means that, yes you guessed it, Kotlin is now the official and final name of, well, Kotlin.
+The *jet* core classes have been renamed to *kotlin*, which also means that, yes you guessed it, Kotlin is now the official and final name of, well, Kotlin.
 This is, again, a potentially **breaking change**.
 Most imports will happen automatically.
 In case you encounter any issues, rename the imports manually.
 ### References to local functions

-In Kotlin you can reference a function by name using the <em>::functionName</em> syntax.
+In Kotlin you can reference a function by name using the *::functionName* syntax.
 This is also available now for local functions

 {% raw %}
 <p></p>